-- Go to File > Manage Execution Environments and select Windows Installer.
+- In the Modeler UI, go to File > Manage Execution Environments and select Windows Installer.
 The eggplantAIagent.exe file is saved to your Downloads folder.

 - Open eggplantAIagent.exe, then follow the prompts to complete the installation.
-The installer saves a shortcut to Eggplant AI Agent on the Start menu.
+The installer saves a shortcut to Eggplant DAI Agent on the Start menu.

-- Go to File > Manage Execution Environments and select Mac Installer.
+- In the Modeler UI, go to File > Manage Execution Environments and select Mac Installer.
 The eggplantAIagent.dmg file saves to your Downloads folder.

 - Double-click to open eggplantAIagent.dmg.